Welcome to your Biomedical Science course

 Course delivery

-At Staffordshire University, we’re all about helping you become a top-notch biomedical scientist.
+At University of Staffordshire, we’re all about helping you become a top-notch biomedical scientist.
 We kick things off with tutor-led activities to get you comfortable and confident.
 Expect to spend a lot of time in the lab or out in the field during your first two years.
 By your final year, you’ll be diving into your own research project, honing those specialist skills.

 We blend theory with practice, so you’ll get to see concepts in action.
 Our sessions mix lectures, seminars, and plenty of hands-on laboratory work, making learning dynamic and engaging.